Juggernaut9434/LifeForest/README.md

 	- story of my life with images and voice over.
 - See how you can incorporate future aspirations and past experiences
 - Make it easy to expand for maintenance
-- Design Level 1 Environment
+- _SOLVED:_ Design Level 1 Environment
 - _SOLVED:_ Figure out Character/movement dynamic and Movement
 	- Scripts in C#, will figure out more.
 	- CameraController.cs